carblue/acos5/info/card_initialization/README.md

 records #5 and #6 in file 0x3F0041004103 that may be used for SM inside PKCS#15 Application DF 0x3F004100.
 I recommend to use SM gradually and get used to it, e.g. by removing comment characters from lines 131-134 in card_initialization.scriptor.
-This will then create a test file sized 16 bytes, that i.a. forces read_binary to use SM as specified in record #6, i.e. transmit response encrypted, the driver will then decrypt and e.g. opensc-tool -f will display that plain text.
+This will then create a test file sized 16 bytes, that i.a. forces read_binary to use SM as specified in SE Fike's record
+#6, i.e. transmit response encrypted; the driver will then decrypt and e.g. opensc-tool -f will display that plain text.
 If opensc-tool -f doesn't display any content, then SM is not setup correctly (keys in file 0x4102 and/or keyset* in opensc.conf; see details in opensc-debug.log).

 But, don't rely too much on 'Secure' Messaging if Your crypto card/token is plugged into a hostile environment: An attacker, that controls the computer can eavedrop the card <-> terminal communication and can read the opensc.conf file and hence reconstruct the generated session keys.
-Well, I can think of ways to enhance SM's security for ACOS5, but thats not disclosable publicly.
+Well, I can think of ways to enhance SM's security for ACOS5, but that is not disclosable publicly.

 scriptor from package pcsc-tools (see https://pcsc-tools.apdu.fr/) or some equivalent tool that can send APDUs to a smart card in batch mode will be required.